stevenkfirth/csvw_functions/README.md

 - **_save_intermediate_and_final_outputs_to_file** *(bool)*: USED FOR TESTING.
 Writes a number of files which are generated during the process, such as the embedded metadata file, the normalised metadata file etc.
 - **_print_intermediate_outputs** *(bool)*: USED FOR TESTING.
 Prints intermediate outputs which occur during the prodess.

 Returns: A Python dictionary containing the annotated table group with a structure following the definition in [Section 4.
 Tabular Data Models](https://www.w3.org/TR/2015/REC-tabular-data-model-20151217/#model) of the the *Model for Tabular Data and Metadata on the Web* standard.
-Note that this dictionary can be difficult to view using standard methods, so please use the `display_annotated_table_group_dict` function as described below.
+Note that this dictionary can be difficult to view using standard methods, so please use the [display_annotated_table_group_dict](#display_annotated_table_group_dict) function.
 The reason for this is that the annotated table group dictionary is self-referring and potentially recursive when viewed, because for example the 'table' item in a 'column' points back to the entire table which the column belongs to (which in turn contains the original column...).
 The use of self-referal in the output dictionary is useful when navigating 'up or down' the various items but makes it difficult to print out.

 Return type: dict